-Vaping is the use of an e-cigarette, or 'vape' a battery-operated device that can look like a cigarette, cigar, pipe or a USB.
+Vaping is the use of an e-cigarette, or 'vape', a battery-operated device that can look like a cigarette, cigar, pipe or a USB.
 The aerosol (mist or vapour) from vapes is made by heating up liquid chemicals that are breathed in.
 Vapes deliver nicotine to the person who is using them and mimics the actions and sensations of smoking.
-This is commonly referred to as 'vaping' Vapes, mods, tank systems, e-cigs and vape pens are all forms of e-cigarettes.
-What's in illegal vapes?
+This is commonly referred to as 'vaping'.
+Vapes, mods, tank systems, e-cigs and vape pens are all forms of e-cigarettes.
+What's in e-liquid?

-Illegal vapes contain dangerous substances and over 200 unique chemicals have been found like formaldehyde and heavy metals.
-Most illegal vapes in Australia contain nicotine - even when the packaging says they don't.
+The e-liquid in vapes contains dangerous substances.
+Over 200 unique chemicals have been found, including those found in nail polish remover and plastics.
+Most vapes in Australia contain nicotine - even when the packaging says they don't.
 Illegal vapes can contain high levels of nicotine.
-The label is unlikely to say how much nicotine it contains.
-Vapes can have dangerous substances in the liquids and the aerosols.
-Some chemicals found in illegal vapes are known to cause cancer, like: formaldehyde (used in industrial glues and for preserving corpses in hospitals and funeral homes) acetone (found in some nail polish removers) acetaldehyde (used in chemicals, perfumes, and plastics) acrolein (often found in weedkiller) heavy metals like nickel, tin and lead.
+The label is unlikely to say how much nicotine they contain.
+Vapes can have dangerous substances in the liquids and vapour.
+Some chemicals found in vapes are known or suspected to cause cancer, such as: formaldehyde (used in industrial glues and for preserving corpses in hospitals and funeral homes) acetaldehyde (used in chemicals, perfumes, and plastics) acrolein (often found in weedkiller) heavy metals like nickel and lead.